 Instructions

-- Preheat oven to 400°F and line a baking sheet with parchment paper or use an oven safe pan.
+- If baking, preheat oven to 400°F and line a baking sheet with parchment paper or use an oven-safe pan.

-- In a large bowl, combine ground chicken, ricotta, panko, pesto, parmigiano reggiano, Italian seasoning, salt, pepper, and red pepper flakes.1.5 lbs ground chicken, 1 cup ricotta, ½ cup panko breadcrumbs, ½ cup grated Parmigiano Reggiano, 1 teaspoon Italian seasoning, ¼ teaspoon salt, ¼ teaspoon black pepper, ¼ teaspoon red pepper flakes, 2 tablespoon pesto
+- In a large bowl, combine ground chicken, ricotta, panko, pesto, Italian seasoning, salt, pepper, garlic powder, onion powder, and red pepper flakes.1 lb ground chicken, ¾ cup ricotta, ½ cup panko breadcrumbs, 2 tbsp pesto, 1 tsp Italian seasoning, 1.5 tsp garlic powder, ½ tsp salt, ¼ tsp black pepper, ¼ tsp red pepper flakes, 1 tsp onion powder

-- Mix gently with your hands until just combined — overmixing can make the meatballs dense.
+- Mix gently until just combined — overmixing can make the meatballs dense.

 Shape and Bake